Nolan Arenado Player Props: Cardinals vs. Giants

-On Monday, Nolan Arenado (.268 on-base percentage in past 10 games, 72 points below season-long percentage) and the St. Louis Cardinals play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:45 PM ET.
+Nolan Arenado -- with an on-base percentage of .268 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the San Francisco Giants, with John Brebbia on the mound, on April 25 at 9:45 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Mariners.
+He had a one-hit showing in his last game (1-for-5) against the Mariners.

 Nolan Arenado Game Info & Props vs. the Giants